 Creating a custom query in WP Query Generator

-Step 2 – We need to specify the post type slug, which is Post in our case.
+- We need to specify the Post Type slug, which is “post” in our case.

-Step 3 – In Post status field we can select what posts to display (such as publish, pending, draft, etc.).
-We want to show published posts, so we have chosen the Publish option.
+- In the Post status field, we can select what posts to display (such as “Publish”, “Pending”, “Draft”, etc.).
+We want to show published posts, so we have chosen the “Publish” option.

-Step 4 – Then we designate the ASC order parameter the queried posts will be showcased in the ascending order.
+- Then we choose the “ASC” option in the Order drop-down list, so the queried posts will be showcased in the ascending order.

-Step 5 – Last but not least, we specify the Order by parameter, such as Name to order the posts by their names.
+- Last but not least, we specify the Order by parameter.
+If we select the “Name” option, the posts will be sorted by their names.

 There are a lot of varied parameters, which can be set according to your needs and purposes.
 You can learn more about the provided parameters here.